AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Druid.md

 The checked creature does not know they are being inspected, as you don't need to ask these questions to know when checking.
 Thus the check is made against their basic Deception (Charisma) DC.

-### Ability Score Increase
+### Attribute Increase

-When you reach 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one ability score of your choice by 1.
+When you reach 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 ### Natural Specialty